pascalcombier/plain-starter/README.md

 ```
 lua-cat
-│   lua-cat.exe
+├───lua-cat.exe (duplicate of plainstarter-x86-64-console.exe)
 │
 ├───config
-│       lua-cat.cfg
+│    └─── lua-cat.cfg
 │
 ├───sources
-│       cat.lua
+│    └─── cat.lua
 │
 └───third-party
     └───bin
-            lua54.dll
-            lua54.exe
-            luac54.exe
-            wlua54.exe
+         ├───lua54.dll
+         ├───lua54.exe
+         ├───luac54.exe
+         └───wlua54.exe
 ```

 ## Configuration

-This configuration file overrides the `%PATH%` variable, so that the Lua binaries are available to `lua-cat.exe`.
+The configuration file need to override the `%PATH%` variable, to make Lua binaries available to `lua-cat.exe`.
 To make it more portable, `third-party\bin` is prefixed to `%PATH%` instead of postfixed.

 `lua-cat.cfg`

 ```
 PLAINSTARTER_OPTIONS=monitor-process show-console
 PATH=%PLAINSTARTER_DIRECTORY%\third-party\bin;%PATH%
-PLAINSTARTER_CMD_LINE=lua54 sources\cat.lua
+PLAINSTARTER_CMD_LINE=lua54 %PLAINSTARTER_DIRECTORY%\sources\cat.lua
 ```

 `PLAINSTARTER_CMD_LINE` defines the command line to execute.
 Note that all the parameters provided to plainstarter will be appended to `PLAINSTARTER_CMD_LINE` implicitly.
-If `lua-cat.exe PARAM1 PARAM2 PARAM3` is executed, the command line `lua54 sources\cat.lua PARAM1 PARAM2 PARAM3` will be executed.
+If `lua-cat.exe PARAM1 PARAM2 PARAM3` is executed, the command line `lua54 %PLAINSTARTER_DIRECTORY%\sources\cat.lua PARAM1 PARAM2 PARAM3` will be executed.

+Note that to get a really portable program, it is important to prefix the Lua script with %PLAINSTARTER_DIRECTORY%.
+Doing that allow the script to work properly regardless the value of the working directory (aka %CD%, $pwd).
+To give a specific example, calling something like "..\lua-cat.exe test\test.txt" will work if the files and directories matches.

 ![screenshot](docs/images/lua-cat-plainstarter-1.png)